 For those of us that grew up in the 1980s, the word “famine” is almost synonymous with Ethiopia.
-In 1984-85, images of crowded feeding centres and emaciated babies from Ethiopia’s Tigray province were burned into the public memory.
+In 1984 to 1985, images of crowded feeding centers and emaciated babies from Ethiopia’s Tigray province were burned into the public memory.

 Many of these images were the work of Mohammed Amin, the legendary Kenyan photojournalist who was one of the first outsiders to travel to Tigray in 1984.
 Amin’s photos outraged the world.
 What followed was Live Aid, Band Aid, and an international response that ultimately saved millions of lives.

 Salim Amin meets a family in Tigray.
 Photo © Chip Duncan

 During the visit we talked to dozens of people who are benefiting from these programs.
 People like Berimu Gebre-Micheal, who can grow vegetables now that his fields are irrigated, providing additional income and more nutritious food for his two children.
 And there’s Kelelom, a tef farmer who lost her father in 1984.
 She increased her yields thanks to better seeds, methods for planting and better access to markets.